litwr2/retro/plus4/drawline/readme.md

 * *usemcattr* - if you don't use cs = 1 and cs = 2 then 0 doesn't reduce any functionality;

 * *mccoorcheck*.

+There are also two identical functions that initialize the graphic subsystem: **hrinit** and **mcinit** &ndash; use the first for HR graphics and the second for MC graphics.

+All zero page locations used by the library are listed in sources.